Headline/Steam-Discord-Bot/README.md

 !version - Get the current bot version.
 ```

-In order to use this bot you will need a discord bot token.
-[Here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) is an exellent guide on how to do so.

 ## Installation
 - Install latest version from the [releases page](https://github.com/Headline22/Steam-Discord-Bot/releases).
 - Set up settings.json